 \section{Group-By-Aggregation Operations}

-For aggregation queries, the process is decomposed into two phases. \begin{enumerate}[leftmargin=*] \item \textbf{Grouping}: Partitioning rows according to the group-by columns. \item \textbf{Aggregating}: Computing summary statistics (e.g., SUM, COUNT, AVG, MIN, MAX) for each identified group. \end{enumerate} Both phases are conceptually straightforward in PyTorch---function \texttt{torch.unique} can handle grouping by building inverse indices based on the unique values in the group-by columns, and function \texttt{torch.scatter} can handle aggregation based on these inverse indices.
+For aggregation queries, the process is decomposed into two phases: \begin{enumerate}[leftmargin=*] \item \textbf{Grouping}: Partitioning rows according to the group-by columns. \item \textbf{Aggregating}: Computing summary statistics (e.g., SUM, COUNT, AVG, MIN, MAX) for each identified group. \end{enumerate} Both phases are conceptually straightforward in PyTorch---function \texttt{torch.unique} can handle grouping by building inverse indices based on unique values in the group-by columns, and function \texttt{torch.scatter} can handle aggregation based on these inverse indices.
 However, the challenge lies in managing heterogeneous compression schemes across \textit{DataColumn}s.
-For example, consider a query that groups by two columns, one of which is RLE-compressed and the other is Plain.
-The \texttt{torch.unique} function will not work because it requires two Plain \textit{DataColumn}s, but the values of the RLE column are not aligned with those of the Plain column.
-This heterogeneity prevents the direct application of \texttt{torch.unique} and \texttt{torch.scatter} due to misalignment in the data representations.
-To solve this problem, we apply our novel Alignment technique, described in Section~\ref{sec:arith-comp-select}, to both the Grouping and Aggregating phases.
+For example, consider a query that groups by two columns, one RLE-compressed and one Plain.
+The \texttt{torch.unique} function will not work because it requires aligned Plain \textit{DataColumn}s, but the RLE column values are not aligned with the Plain column.
+This heterogeneity prevents direct application of \texttt{torch.unique} and \texttt{torch.scatter} due to misalignment.
+We solve this by applying our Alignment technique (Section~\ref{sec:arith-comp-select}) to both phases.